A short history of balayage

 Involves your stylist using foils, like traditional highlights, but placing them carefully around the face to bring luminosity and flatter your particular face shape, drawing attention to your best features.

 Another new technique, is when – instead of colouring inch-wide sections of hair – your stylist uses foils to colour just a handful of hairs at a time.

 Focuses on applying colour strategically around the mid-section to give volume and accentuate cheekbones.

 Where foils meet balayage.
 Foils are applied towards the front of the hair, where the sun would naturally hit, to create sun-kissed highlights and depth.

 Just like any hair that has been coloured, balayage hair needs a specific shampoo and conditioner for colour-treated hair in order to boost radiance and support long-lasting colour.
 However, you can get even more tailored haircare by opting for a collection formulated to – not only coloured hair – but your specific hair colour.

-For all hair colours, the Vitamino Color A OX haircare range from Serie Expert is ideal for keeping your chocolate locks glossy and naturally-voluminous.
+For all hair colours, the Vitamino Color haircare range from Serie Expert is ideal for keeping your chocolate locks glossy and naturally-voluminous.
 The collection’s shampoo for highlighted hair prevents early colour fade thanks to its anti-oxidant complex and UV filters.